-Do I have to take part in this study?
+Does my child have to take part in this study?

-No. This information sheet gives you more information about the whole project so that you can take it away and think about whether you would like to be involved; you can decide to be involved in all or some of the activities listed below.
-If you are interested in participating, you can provide your name and telephone number/email address to a member of the research team (contact details are at the end of this information sheet).
-We will then contact you shortly after to ask if you have had time to think about the project and whether or not you would like to be involved.
-Before you can be involved in the project, you will need to sign a consent form.
-Even if you agree to be involved now, you are free to withdraw your consent at any time, without giving a reason.
+No. This information sheet gives you more information about the project so that you can take it away, think about whether you would like your child to be involved and talk to them about the study and their potential involvement.
+If your child is interested in participating and you are happy for them to do so, you can provide your name and telephone number/email address to a member of the research team (contact details are at the end of this information sheet).
+We will then contact you shortly after to ask if you have had time to think about the project, if you have had time to talk to your child about the project and whether or not they would like to be involved.
+Before they can be involved in the project, you will need to sign a consent form and your child will need to sign an assent form (their agreement).
+Even if your child agrees to be involved now, your child is free to withdraw at any time, without giving a reason.

-What will I have to do if I take part?
+What will my child have to do if they take part?